cf73/humanity/content/collections/books/livitsky-ziblatt-how-democracies-die-2018.md

         text: 'The Economist'
       -
         type: text
-        text: ' described it as arguably the most important book of the Trump era.'
+        text: ' described it as arguably the most important book of our current era.'
 collection_type: book
 challenges:
   - democracy